-You can view the software version, the basemap version, supplemental map information (if applicable), and the unit ID number for your chartplotter.
-You may need this information to update the system software or to purchase additional map data.
+You can view the software version, the basemap version, supplemental map information (if applicable), the unit ID number for your chartplotter, and your XM® WX Satellite Weather® Radio ID (if available).
+You may need this information to update the system software or to purchase additional map data information.